CONSERVATION

 The information represented in the EAZA Conservation Map is based on information provided by EAZA Members in the EAZA Conservation Database and believed to be reliable.
 EAZA makes a diligent effort to provide a complete and accurate representation of the data in reports, publications, and services.
 However, EAZA does not guarantee the accuracy, adequacy, or completeness of any information.
 EAZA disclaims all liability for errors or omissions that may exist and shall not be liable for any incidental, consequential, or other damages (whether resulting from negligence or otherwise) including, without limitation, exemplary damages or lost profits arising out of or in connection with the use of this information.
 No part of information gathered from the EAZA Conservation Map may be reproduced for use in hard copy, machine-readable or other forms without advance written permission from EAZA and the EAZA Members from which the information originates.

-To read more about this project, visit the EAZA Conservation Database and the Doubs Vivant website.
+Find out more about this project in the EAZA Conservation Database or on the TANGO website.

 2022 Snapshot updates